salesmiguelz/100-days-of-code/log.md

 ### Day 8: January 25, 2022.

 **Today's Progress**: Created edit and updated method for the blog posts.
 Now all post images are displayed properly and saved or deleted in the DB.

+### Day 9: January 26, 2022.

+**Today's Progress**: Created show method and fixed image not being deleted when a post is deleted.
+Starting to create an admin panel to manage users and categories.